CyrilScript/Whatsapp-Firebase/README.md

 # [Whatsapp](https://whatsapp-clone4.web.app/)

-This is a whatsapp clone built with react, you can send me a message here, and I'd respond.
+This is a whatsapp clone built with react and firebase as the real-time database, you can send me a message here, and I'd respond.
 [WhatsApp](https://whatsapp-clone4.web.app/).

 ## Available Scripts